aptech/docs/docs/sslib/sslib-landing.rst

 * Loading data
 * Setting up the state-space representation
-* Calling the estimation function `ssFit`
+* Calling the estimation function :func:`ssFit`

-A complete guide to getting started with the state-space estimation in GAUSS is available `here <./getting-started-with-state-space-gauss.rst>`_.
+See our `complete guide <getting-started.rst>`_ to getting started with state-space estimation in GAUSS for a full example.

 Commands
 ------------------------------